Accessibility Checklist iOS and Android Apps

 We focused our effort on educating them on the WCAG 2.0 guidelines, which were created by the W3C as industry standards for making digital experiences more accessible.
 The problem with these wall-of-text guidelines is that they are geared more towards browser manufacturers and less towards the average web professional or website owner.

 Fortunately, Luke McGrath has taken each WCAG 2.0 guideline and translated its content into a much more understandable format.
 With his permission, we created the wuhcag-json project, which is an open source project that combines all of Luke’s easy-to-understand Wuhcag 2.0 Checklist content along with the actual W3C WCAG 2.0 guidelines content in JSON format.

-Using the content from the wuhcag-json project, we designed and developed the WCAG Accessibility Checklist app, which is a free iOS and Android app that will allow a user to self-audit a website or app’s accessibility health in a fun and intuitive way.
+Using the content from the wuhcag-json project, we designed and developed the WCAG Accessibility Checklist app, which is a free iOS and Android app that will allow a user to self-audit a website or app’s accessibility health in a fun and intuitive way

 The app provides a simple accessibility checker that outlines three levels of accessibility compliance.
 These guardrails, which align with the WCAG 2.0 Guidelines, are grouped into WCAG’s four categories: Perceivable, Operable, Understandable, and Robust.

 The resulting WCAG Accessibility Checklist is an easy-to-use mobile and tablet application that provides users a complete accessibility checklist tool to help make the web equally accessible to people of all abilities.
-Try it for yourself on iOS or Android.

 Solving complex digital experience challenges